open/close all folders

 - Blade on a Stick: His weapon is a Harpoon.

 - Blood Knight: He cares more about fighting than obeying the Demon Queen's orders.

 - Graceful Loser: He dies congratulating Lady Knight for defeating him.

 - Handicapped Badass: Has a peg-leg in Maoyuu Maou Yuusha - Other Side of the Hill.

 - Sea Monster: Most of his followers are different sea creatures like sharks, turtles, and krakens.

 The Merchants Union is a large organization in charge with the Southern Kingdoms war effort.
 Despite being the official war supplier for the humans, the Union has no loyalty to the human kingdoms and are only helping them for the money.
 The Union is a very powerful organization and to ensure they stay on top, they'll eliminate anyone who threatens their power.
 Their motto is: "Thou shalt be a merchant before a human, Thou shalt be a merchant before a faithful servant of the Church."
 Basically, they're Ferengis.

-Rousseau Was Right: Despite his belief in making money no matter what, he is won over by the Crimson Scholar's wish to help end the War by peaceful means.
+- Jerk with a Heart of Gold: Despite his belief in making money no matter what, he is won over by the Crimson Scholar's wish to help end the War by peaceful means.
 Her altruistic ways convinces the Young Merchant to agree to help her plant corn at the other nations.